pingidentity/pingdirectory-go-client/configurationapi/docs/AddFixedTimeLogRotationPolicyRequest.md

 `func (o *AddFixedTimeLogRotationPolicyRequest) HasDescription() bool`

 HasDescription returns a boolean if a field has been set.

+### GetPolicyName

+`func (o *AddFixedTimeLogRotationPolicyRequest) GetPolicyName() string`

+GetPolicyName returns the PolicyName field if non-nil, zero value otherwise.

+### GetPolicyNameOk

+`func (o *AddFixedTimeLogRotationPolicyRequest) GetPolicyNameOk() (*string, bool)`

+GetPolicyNameOk returns a tuple with the PolicyName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPolicyName

+`func (o *AddFixedTimeLogRotationPolicyRequest) SetPolicyName(v string)`

+SetPolicyName sets PolicyName field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)